rubelyn/documentation/source/docs/articles/sites/known-limitations.md

 ## Maintenance Mode

-Drupal and WordPress built-in Maintenance Mode works and can be customized; clear caches when toggling.
+Built-in Maintenance Mode (Drupal and WordPress) works and can be customized; clear caches when toggling.

-​Pantheon may send a generic Maintenance Mode message during platform problems; this message cannot be customized.
+Pantheon may send a generic Maintenance Mode message during platform problems; this message cannot be customized.

 ## Server Side Includes (SSI)